Bodo-inc/Bodo-examples/Kubernetes/README.md

 ## Teardown

 - When a job has finished running, you can remove it by running `kubectl delete -f example-mpijob.yaml`.
-If you want to delete the MPI-Operator crd, please follow any steps on the [MPI-Operator Github](https://github.com/kubeflow/mpi-operator).
+If you want to delete the MPI-Operator crd, please follow the steps on the [MPI-Operator Github repository](https://github.com/kubeflow/mpi-operator).

 - Tear down your cluster with the following script:
 ```